boristsr/gdcorner-website/_posts/jenkins-home-lab/2019-12-27-JenkinsHomeLab-P1-MasterSetup.md

 ## Why Jenkins?

 There are plenty of CI/CD tools around.
 Some paid, some free, some cloud hosted, some self hosted.
 All of these tools have strengths and weaknesses, but in general you can accomplish the same tasks in all of them.
-I’ve chosen jenkins for this since it’s free, open source, and incredibly flexible.
+I’ve chosen Jenkins for this since it’s free, open source, and incredibly flexible.

 Jenkins is written in Java and runs in many environments.
 It is focused on running user defined tasks and pipelines.
 This means you can mix architectures and operating systems freely in this setup, all that matters is that your jobs are compatible with an environment available on an agent or slave that you’ve configured.

 ## Jenkins Master requirements & setup options

-We’ll be configuring the jenkins master purely as a tool for coordinating agents, and disabling local execution of jobs.
+We’ll be configuring the Jenkins master purely as a tool for coordinating agents, and disabling local execution of jobs.
 This means that we don’t need a particularly powerful machine to run this on, however this is where job artifacts (built projects) will be stored, so make sure you have enough storage for your intended projects.

 I won't be showing you how to install a JDK, maven and other java related build tools.
 You can add the build tools and prerequisites to fit your projects and needs later.
 Ideally once we've setup docker agents your projects will define all prerequisites and dependencies which will be built into the Docker images or installed during the build process.